waynodiablo/Oystercard/yelp.md

   @restaurant.reviews.create(params[:reviews].permit(:thoughts, :rating))
 end
 ```

+(What's all this `permit` business about?
+Well, `params[:reviews]` passes in *all* the params received from the submitted form.
+If an unscrupulous user were to modify the form in their browser to include extra form fields, then our controller would blindly accept them as well!
+As a result, we need to explicitly state which params we're going to allow.)

 RSpec will now complain that we don't have an association between restaurants and reviews.
 Bummer.
 Time to fix that.